 Q & A

-Leaving earlier for Cincinnati and packing even more winter clothes, even though it was spring already.
+What would you have changed?Leaving earlier for Cincinnati and packing even more winter clothes, even though it was spring already.

-In Chicago there are a ton of restaurants to visit.
+Restaurant recommendations?In Chicago there are a ton of restaurants to visit.
 To have the full experience you must absolutely try Giordano's Deep Dish Pizza.
 But you're willing to eat different cuisines you may also like Rocky's Tacos for Mexican, Volare for Italian, Bien Me Sabe for Venezuelan and Canes for the best fried chicken ever.

-Plan your trip depending on the activities you may want to do.
+Tips you would give a friend?Plan your trip depending on the activities you may want to do.
 Weather changes dramatically through the seasons, so you may want to schedule your vacations depending on the temperature you prefer.

-Pack anything you think you may need according to the weather.
+Packing tips?Pack anything you think you may need according to the weather.
 It is best to be safe than sorry, since buying new clothes in these cities may be even more expensive that paying for extra luggage.

-Public transportation works great!
+Transportation Tips?Public transportation works great!
 Nonetheless, if you have the opportunity to walk do so, it is a great way to get to know each place better.

-Roebling Suspension Bridge connecting Ohio with Kentucky.
+Any surprises?Roebling Suspension Bridge connecting Ohio with Kentucky.